 Giving Up Goodness

-Join award-winning poet and psychologist, Sanah Ahsan, writer and embodiment facilitator, Camille Sapara Barton, and artist and musician, anaiis, for an afternoon of poetry, music and healing bodywork.
+Join award-winning poet, educator and liberation psychologist, Sanah Ahsan, writer and embodiment facilitator, Camille Sapara Barton, and artist and musician, anaiis, for an afternoon of poetry, music, conversations and healing bodywork.

 Sanah Ahsan